LATEST PUBLICATION: “Adaptive Regulation”

 BOOK: “Blockchain + Antitrust: The Decentralization Formula”

-I am an Associate Professor of Law at the Vrije Universiteit Amsterdam (Amsterdam Law & Technology Institute), and a Faculty Affiliate at Stanford University (CodeX Center), where I founded the “Computational Antitrust” project that brings together over 65 antitrust agencies.
+I am an Associate Professor of Law at the Vrije Universiteit Amsterdam (Amsterdam Law & Technology Institute), and a Faculty Affiliate at Stanford University (CodeX Center), where I founded the “Computational Antitrust” project that brings together over 75 antitrust agencies.
 I am also the founder of the Network Law Review and the host of the Scaling Theory podcast.
+I co-created the Dynamic Competition Initiative (“DCI”).

-I hold research and teaching positions at the University Paris 1 Panthéon-Sorbonne and Sciences Po Paris; I am an alumnus of the Berkman Center at Harvard University, a member of the scientific board of the French Regulatory Authority for Audiovisual and Digital Communication, and a blockchain expert appointed to the World Economic Forum and the World Bank.
+My academic and policy experience spans institutions including Université Paris 1 Panthéon-Sorbonne, Sciences Po Paris, the Berkman Klein Center at Harvard University, as well as international organizations such as the French Regulatory Authority for Audiovisual and Digital Communication, the World Economic Forum, and the World Bank.

 In 2018, I received the “Academic Excellence” Global Competition Review Award, which recognizes “an academic competition specialist who has made an outstanding contribution to competition policy.”
 I have published a first book (Bruylant ed.) on “predatory innovation in antitrust law” and articles at Harvard University, Stanford, MIT, Oxford, NYU, Berkeley, and Georgetown, among others.